samuelotitiloye/charp-backend-exercises/InActiveLoginTracker/README.md

 - Accept dynamic user input or read from JSON/CSV
 - Visualize inactivity data on a dashboard

+## InActiveLoginTracker/README.md

+## Extension: Writing to File
+Stretch goal #2
+This logic writes the filtered inactive users to a text file...

 ## Author:
 Samuel Titiloye
 [LinkedIn](https://www.linkedin.com/in/samueltitiloye/) | [GitHub](https://github.com/samuelotitiloye)